limcross/webpay_rails/README.md

 _This gem (including certificates used in tests) was originally based on the SDK for Ruby (distributed under the **open source license**) available in www.transbankdevelopers.cl_

+### WebpayRails has been Deprecated

+__Transbank no longer supports SOAP integration.
+This repository has been deprecated and will no longer be maintained.__

+You should consider using the official gem [transbank-sdk-ruby](https://github.com/TransbankDevelopers/transbank-sdk-ruby).

 ## Getting started

 __This README is only valid for the *master* branch, click [here](https://github.com/limcross/webpay_rails/blob/v1.1.1/README.md) for see the latest released version.__